What is Squirting?

 What is squirting?

-It feels like, on every shitty porn site, you'll see the word "squirting" popping up.
+It feels like, on every shitty porn site, you'll see the words "squirting" or "golden showers" popping up.
 People are simply mad about it.
 Now, if you venture to actually click on one of these links, you’ll find a camera full of hairless vulvas with copious amounts of liquid shooting from vaginas right and left.

 What you’re seeing is a fantastical, wildly exaggerated (in most cases) vaginal orgasm that can spark feelings of inadequacy in any vulva haver.
 It can leave you thinking: What the actual hell?
 THAT is how an orgasm is supposed to look??!!